 Marie Smith, MS

-I am a current PhD student in Applied Health Research and Evaluation at Clemson University and a graduate student researcher in implementation science.
-I received my Bachelor of Science in Biology from Furman University and my Master’s in Science in Applied Health Research and Evaluation from Clemson University.
-My previous work in both genetics education and in the clinical oncology setting have influenced my unique research areas of interest including genetic literacy, population genetics, genetic risk stratification, cancer prevention and control, and personalized risk modeling for high-risk and/or underserved populations.
+Marie is a PhD candidate at Clemson University in the Applied Health Research and Evaluation program and a Graduate Student Researcher with the Precision Health Research Program.
+She received her Bachelor of Science in Biology from Furman University and her Master in Science in Applied Health Research and Evaluation from Clemson University.
+Marie’s previous work in both genetics’ education and in the clinical oncology setting have influenced her unique research areas of interest including genetic literacy, population genetics, genetic risk stratification, cancer prevention and control, and personalized risk modeling for high-risk and/or underserved populations.

 Ingrid Wagner